 Studies show there is even an inverse relationship between wealth and obesity.
-Financial well-being, it turns out, even helps keep you healthy.
+Financial well-being, it turns out, even helps keep you slim.

-(An important consideration since obesity is highly correlated with hypertension, heart disease, diabetes, stroke, dementia and cancer.)
+(An important consideration since obesity is highly correlated with hypertension, heart disease, diabetes, stroke, dementia and some forms of cancer.)

-(In fact, only 32% of current retirees were very confident they had enough.)
+(In fact, only 35% of current retirees are very confident they have enough.)

-This isn’t terribly surprising when you consider that a quarter of Americans have no savings - and 62% have less than $1,000 set aside.
+This isn’t terribly surprising when you consider that 32% of Americans have no savings – and 58% have less than $1,000 set aside.

-This is a national tragedy, one that will have serious ramifications down the road when those who have not saved press their elected representatives to more aggressively redistribute the incomes of those who have.
+This is a national tragedy, one that will have serious ramifications down the road when nonsavers petition their elected representatives to redistribute the incomes of those who have saved and invested.

 Don’t get me wrong.
 Some people are poor due to bad genes, bad luck or circumstances beyond their control.